The Met: Museum Website Redesign

 Built low-fidelity wireframes to map user flows

-Designed, tested, and refined a high-fidelity, clickable prototype in Figma
+Designed and tested a high-fidelity prototype in Figma

 Early Layout Exploration